Using Fuzzy Search in AML queries

 Working on a global scale, as most online businesses do, you'll quickly encounter names originating from different writing systems.
 Transliteration – transferring written text between writing systems, for example, from Cyrillic or Arabic script to Latin characters – can quickly become a problem.

 The results of transliteration depend on the languages involved.
-For example, Hungarian, Portuguese, and English all have different rules for recoding the letters of other writing systems, while each using the Latin alphabet.
+For example, Hungarian, Portuguese and English all have different rules for recoding the letters of other writing systems, while each uses the Latin alphabet.
 That's how Japan's historic capital becomes Kiotó, Quioto, or Kyoto, respectively.
-You can probably guess how easily that becomes a problem with the names of people and AML checks.
+You can probably guess how easily that became a problem with the names of people and AML checks.

 Then there's the issue of name variants or slightly different spellings of the same name.
-For example, the name Igor has a less common spelling, Ygor – that's when typos become a true nemesis.
+For example, the name Igor has a less common spelling, Ygor.

 How to use Fuzzy Search